odrevet/teach-yourself-game-programming-sdl2/Chap06_UFO/README.md

   Transparancy color.
 In this new version only the transparancy color is required.
   No transparency if the transparancy color is NULL
 * The alpha value can be set (4th csTransColor member)
-* When build with DEBUG (make DEBUG=yes) the speed and key down in print on standard output
+* When build with DEBUG (make DEBUG=yes) the speed and key down are print on standard output

-# TODO
-* Keyboard and mouse input